 There are more than 20,000 species of bees.
-Think of the bumblebees, honey bees, carpenter bees, digger bees, mining bees, leafcutting and mason bees... just to name a few.
-As our handpicked selection of carefully curated bee quotes go to show these creatures are popular for more than their sting and their honey.
+Think of the bumblebees, honey bees, carpenter bees, digger bees, mining bees, leafcutting, and mason bees... just to name a few.
+Our handpicked selection of carefully curated bee quotes goes to show these creatures are popular for more than their sting and their honey.

 The bee quotes below address the importance of bees, as well as the dangers we face should they go extinct.

 Sue Hubbell is an American author who studied biology.
-Her books, A Country Year and A book of bees (both on amazon) were hand-picked by The New York Times book preview as notable, prize-worthy books of the year.
+Her books, A Country Year and A book of bees (both on Amazon) were hand-picked by The New York Times book review as notable, prize-worthy books of the year.

 John Burroughs was an active member of the US conservation movement and nature essayist.
 His works are most known for intertwining his observations about birds, insects, and flowers with his views about religion, literature, and philosophy.

 While a queen bee may live up to five years, worker bees- which may number about 80,000 in a single colony- only live for about six weeks.
 Therefore, a single queen bee may live through nearly 2 million worker bees in her lifetime.
 In this bee quote, Burroughs compares this constant renewal of the colony to the continual nature of the military and life in general.

 Gene Robinson is an American entomologist.
 Robinson is famous in his industry for pioneering the effort to sequence the honey bee genome.
 He studied insects, how they reproduced, interacted with each other, and how they work.